denmedius/pyaudisam/docs/how-it-works/how-it-works-en.md

 A report in **Excel format** can also be generated: it does not contain any graphs, but presents in tabular form (see [example](https://github.com/denmedius/pyaudisam/tree/main/docs/how-it-works/preanlys/ACDC2019-Nat-preanalyses-report.xlsx)):
 * on the one hand, the detailed results of each pre-analysis carried out, in totality of what MCDS produces (except for the graphs and textual reports),
 * on the other hand, a synthesis (customisable columns) of these results, in the form of a simple extract (customisable) from the columns of the details table.

+As an example, here's the [Excel report](https://sylbor63.pagesperso-orange.fr/ds/pyaudisam/docs/how-it-works/preanlys/ACDC2019-Nat-preanalyses-report.xlsx) ([this file in GitHub repo](./preanlys/ACDC2019-Nat-preanalyses-report.xlsx) corresponding to the 2-sample extract given as an example above for the HTML report.

 # IV.
 Extract from a synthesis report of pyaudisam analyses